matheus2x/otocyon/README.md

 ## :thinking: What is this?

 This is the an REST API to get Infos about trophies and achievements in gamer platforms (steam, xbox, playstation).
+It is also the first time that I use some of these techs (restify, heroku, cheerio)

+## :rocket: Techs used

+- **Node.js** - A JavaScript Interpreter
+- **TypeScript** - A Superset for JavaScript
+- **Restify** - A framework to building RESTful web services
+- **Heroku** - A cloud service used to deploy
+- **Cheerio** - JQuery but for server

 ## :fire: Getting started